But God is Faithful!

 It is not a detailed statement about intricate theology.

-It is rather a word about the Lord.
+It is instead a word about the Lord.
 Our text declares he is our hope amid hopelessness.
 He is our light when all around is darkness.
 He is the way when we can find no way.
 He is our reason for living when we would rather give up.

 This text contains four phrases.
 Each one raises an important question we need to consider.